 Matagi are traditional hunters living in small villages and settlements in the highlands of northern Honshu, the main island of Japan.
 From its origins, back in the middle of the XVI century, they have made a living by selling meat, skins and other products derived from the hunting.
-Its main prey is the Japanese black bear, a subspecies classified as vulnerable and threatened according to the International Union for Conservation of Nature (IUCN).

 The problem of land tenure in Colombia is the country’s oldest conflict.
 The struggle for control of the land’s wealth, and the right to exploit its resources, is an ongoing dispute in which the weakest struggles for its survival.DISCOVER